smart-on-fhir/health-cards/docs/vocabulary.md

 ## FHIR Codings

+The following codes are defined in the `https://healthwallet.cards` system:

+* `no-did-bound`: Used for `OperationOutcome.issue.code` when the `Patient/:id/$HealthWallet.issueVc` operation fails because no DID is bound to the Patient record
-The following codes are defined in the `https://healthwallet.cards` system, for use in tagging a FHIR "key resource" (in `.meta.tag`) as containing a specific type of VC.
+* `covid19`: Used for tagging a FHIR "key resource" as containing a VC of type `https://healthwallet.cards#covid19`.
+For use in tagging a FHIR "key resource" (in `.meta.tag`) as containing a specific type of VC.
 This facilitates search across FHIR resources to find resources with attached VCs.

-* `covid19`: Used for tagging a FHIR "key resource" as containing a VC of type `https://healthwallet.cards#covid19`

-* `immunization`: Used for tagging a FHIR "key resource" as containing a VC of type `https://healthwallet.cards#immunization`
+* `immunization`: Used for tagging a FHIR "key resource" as containing a VC of type `https://healthwallet.cards#immunization`.
+For use in tagging a FHIR "key resource" (in `.meta.tag`) as containing a specific type of VC.
+This facilitates search across FHIR resources to find resources with attached VCs.

-* `no-did-bound`: Used for `OperationOutcome.issue.code` when the `Patient/:id/$HealthWallet.issueVc` operation fails because no DID is bound to the Patient record